Core Web Vitals

 Source: "Milliseconds Make Millions" — Deloitte Ireland / Think with Google PDF, 2020 (foundational, still widely cited).
 Confidence: Verified (Deloitte primary).

 Caveat for SMB application: none of the foundational performance-revenue studies (Vodafone, Pinterest, Walmart, BBC, Deloitte) measured small-business marketing sites.
-Extrapolating to a Kitchener-Waterloo dental practice is plausible but unproven.
-Treat the magnitudes as directional indicators that the relationship exists, not precise predictions for any specific client.
+Extrapolating to a regional SMB such as a dental practice is plausible but unproven.
+Treat the magnitudes as directional indicators that the relationship exists, not precise predictions for any specific site.

 The Economic Times (2021)